MISSION

 WHY ARE WE HERE?

 The Pittsburgh Black Worker Center is part of the National Black Worker Center Project.
 We are here to educate and unify Black Workers in the City of Pittsburgh.
 The work of all Black Worker Centers is to provide fertile ground for Black workers men and women, unemployed and under-employed to express the leadership skills and ambition that we already have.
-Our national labor movement is strengthened and emboldened by every Black worker leader that enters the struggle for fair working conditions.
-Strong Black leader-full activism destroys the systems that keep all workers in chains.
+Our national labor movement becomes stronger and more empowered with every Black worker who joins the fight for fair working conditions.
+The presence of strong Black leaders in activism disrupts the systems that oppress and limit all workers.

 The Basic Mission of the National Black Worker Center Project: